 These collections represent an unparalleled treasure trove of local plants, animals, and fossils amassed over a span of more than 140 years (since 1874 when our institution was established).
 As such, they tell a unique and rich story, a narrative about the historical ebb and flow of our southern California and Baja California natural environment.
 Like every other story, the critical value lies in the details, because every specimen has data associated with it: the species name, the date, the geographic location, who collected it, other species nearby, and other significant information.
 By mining the richness of this data, our scientists can see the big picture, spot trends, or unravel mysteries that would otherwise go unsolved.
 It is this wealth of data that allows us to monitor the temperature of our local environment’s health.

 How does our collection help our research scientists spot changes occurring?
-One example would be in the Birds and Mammals collection, as Curator Phil Unitt (pictured here) points out as he pulls out drawers of specimens of Brewer’s blackbirds.
+One example is in the Birds and Mammals collection, as Curator Phil Unitt (pictured here) points out as he pulls out drawers of specimens of Brewer’s blackbirds.
 Brewer’s blackbirds are very common in our urban environment at many parks and outdoor food courts in San Diego.
 Over the last 50 years, Brewer’s blackbirds have begun showing deformed feet and toes.
 Earlier specimens in the collection look normal, but more and more birds collected recently show deformities caused by a mite infestation that can cripple the birds.
 If we did not have the specimens from early collections to compare with more recent ones, we would have no way to document this profound change that does not bode well for this particular species, as well as related species showing this condition in our urban environments.

 Rare species of plants seen only in the earliest collections in the Botany Department are an irresistible challenge, luring Curator Jon Rebman to embark on a difficult treasure hunt.
 Did this particular plant disappear altogether, or is it still out there somewhere?
 No specimens of Palmer’s bladderpod had been documented since 1884 in Baja California.
 But recently, Jon was searching in the Sierra de Juarez area and successfully re-discovered Physaria palmeri, first collected by Charles Orcutt 133 years ago.
 In part this was because Orcutt’s field notes in our archives mentioned other species of plants that were found nearby, giving Jon clues of how to solve the mystery.
 Plant detectives love this kind of challenge!